peteroupc/peteroupc.github.io/randomfunc.md

 >
 > 1. A random process can also be simulated by creating a list of random numbers generated the same way.
 Such a process generally models behavior over time that does not depend on the time or the current state.
 Examples of this include `Normal(0, 1)` (for modeling _Gaussian white noise_) and `Binomial(1, p)` (for modeling a _Bernoulli process_, where each number is 0 or 1 depending on the probability `p`).
 > 2. Some random walks model random behavior at every moment, not just at discrete times.
 One example is a _Wiener process_, with random states and jumps that are normally distributed (a process of this kind is also known as _Brownian motion_).
 (For a random walk that follows a Wiener process, `STATEJUMP()` is `Normal(mu * timediff, sigma * sqrt(timediff))`, where  `mu` is the average value per time unit, `sigma` is the volatility, and `timediff` is the time difference between samples.)
 > 3. Some random walks model state changes happening at random times.
-One example is a _Poisson process_, in which the time between each event is a random exponential variable (the random time is `-ln(RNDU01ZeroOneExc()) / rate`, where `rate` is the average number of events per time unit; an _inhomogeneous Poisson process_ results if `rate` can vary with the "timestamp" before each event jump.)
+One example is a _Poisson process_, in which the time between each event is a random exponential variable (the random time is `-ln(RNDU01ZeroOneExc()) / rate`, where `rate` is the average number of events per time unit; an _inhomogeneous Poisson process_ results if `rate` can vary with the "timestamp" before each event jump).

 <a id=General_Non_Uniform_Distributions></a>
 ## General Non-Uniform Distributions